Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 `GET api/v1/protected/user/child_data`

-!!! missing "This route still needs to be implemented"

-Get the user data for all of the calling user's child accounts, including their user IDs and first and last names.
+Get the user data for all of the calling user's child accounts, including their first and last names, emails, and usernames.

 #### Request Body